Achieving the Next Level in DTC

 There’s no arguing that these are dark times for many direct-to-consumer businesses, especially for some formerly high-flying digital natives.
 But while the era of the DTC unicorn and massive acquisitions may have hit some roadblocks, more significant changes to the marketplace are underway.
 Despite the pandemic-induced decrease in consumer spending, those digital natives with the strongest communities, such as Peloton and thredUp, are thriving and among the top DTC brands.
 And many legacy companies, especially those in the CPG and B2B arenas, are adding DTC lines.
 Companies like Pepsi and Ocean Spray are going direct not just to recoup revenues lost to COVID-19 disruptions, but also to gain vital insights that inform the rest of their business strategies.

 These companies are learning that the direct channel is a game-changer that deepens customer relationships.
 It’s not just about digital channels and sales, but about cultivating meaningful engagement through DTC branding and marketing.
 By building communities with relevant content, help and services, customers interact with them again and again.
 And with the data these companies glean from DTC channels and transactions, they’re finding ways to innovate throughout the entire enterprise.
-The benefits of real-time access to direct consumer data and communications just wasn’t achievable before with traditional B2C and B2B models.
+The benefits of real-time access to direct consumer data and communications just weren’t achievable before with traditional B2C and B2B models.

 Digital Native Growing Pains